Why is Whey Protein So Expensive? (Explained!)

 So, it’s actually quite shocking once the price returns to normal.

-This is looking at things from a sales and consumer perspective, but whey protein is still so much more expensive that you would think.
+This is looking at things from a sales and consumer perspective, but whey protein is still so much more dear than you would think.

 The Whey Protein Manufacturing (and Marketing) Process